I. Primary Library District Contacts

-D. Trainee: A dog or a miniature horse being trained to become a service animal has the same rights as a fully trained service animal when accompanied by a partner/handler and identified as such.
+D. Trainee: A service animal that is in training to become a service animal and their trainers have the same rights as a fully trained service animal when accompanied by a partner/handler and identified as such.

-As a general rule, the District will modify policies, practices, and procedures to permit the use of a service animal by an individual with a disability.
+As a general rule, the District will make reasonable accommodations for individuals with a disability to permit the use of a service animals in District programs and on District property.

 IV.
 Restrictions/Areas of Safety